festuskiambi/Toy_problems/README.md

 Each toy problem directory contains all the needed files for completing the problem.

-Instructions are included in the main file.
+Instructions are included in each main file.